ericsalesdeandrade/pytest-rest-api-example/README.md

 pytest ./tests/unit/
 ```

-Any questions about the work please raise an Issue on GitHub.
+If you have any questions about the project please raise an Issue on GitHub.